 In view of these costs which were substantial at the time, the brevity of the messages is understandable.
 Because telegrams, were charged per word, every attempt was made to keep the number of words down.
 Eventually a form of shorthand developed, not unlike that used in text messages today.
 The charge for the greetings paper was an add-on.
 There would have been some choice of design, but subject to what was available at the receiving post office.

 David Pickles explains how the charges for sending telegrams were paid.
 This probably changed little over time.

 Three designs of telegram were sent as greetings at my parents' wedding in July 1938.
 Two were decorative and presumably cost more than the standard sort which was normally sent only in emergencies.
 Presumably senders chose the style of the greetings telegram at the time of sending, although whether their choice would be available at the destination Post Office was probably uncertain.

-It is interesting to note that all the telegrams were handwritten by the staff at the destination Post Office.
+It is interesting that all the telegrams were handwritten by the staff at the destination Post Office.
 The West Wratting receiving Post Office was small in an extremely rural village which would not have had the latest equipment to print out the message onto paper tape.
 The enlarged images show that the Post Office wrote the standard telegram in pencil, whereas they wrote the greetings telegrams in ink, seemingly - but somewhat unsuccessfully - trying to make them look neater and more professional.